 Here are some examples of what might be considered an “extraordinary circumstance,” depending on the totality of the facts of your case:

-- you suffered a serious psychiatric or medical illness during at least a part of the one-year filing period (which might, but does not need to be, the result of your persecution)
+- you suffered a serious psychiatric or medical illness during at least a part of the one-year filing period (which might, as in the case of post-traumatic stress disorder (PTSB) be the result of your persecution -- but which does not need to be related to your persecution)

 - a member of your immediate family or your legal guardian died or was seriously ill